Let's Encrypt Auto-Renewal Setup for Ubuntu Servers

 Most renewal failures stem from a small number of common causes: blocked port 80, changed web server configuration, missing challenge directories, or DNS issues.
 Addressing these systematically keeps your certificates valid without ongoing manual intervention.

-If you have followed the setup guide and this renewal configuration but still encounter issues, preparing details about your server setup, current error messages, and recent changes helps diagnose the problem efficiently.
+If you have followed the initial setup guide and this renewal configuration but still encounter issues, preparing details about your server setup, current error messages, and recent changes helps diagnose the problem efficiently when you get in touch.